oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 {{examples/address_only_structured/disclosures.md}}

-The Issuer may also make one sub-claim of `address` permanently disclosable and hide only the other sub-claims:
+The Issuer may also make one sub-claim of `address` permanently disclosed and hide only the other sub-claims:

 <{{examples/address_only_structured_one_open/sd_jwt_payload.json}}